tek-gen/image-converter/frontend/README.md

 This frontend relies on Firebase for authentication and usage tracking.
 Sensitive credentials are not stored in version control.
-To run the frontend you must provide them in a local `env.js` file.
+To run the frontend you must first create a local `env.js` file by copying `env.example.js` and filling in your own Firebase project keys.

 ## Configuration